A Benchmark Library for Distributed Power System Analysis and Optimization: Validating DPLib Test Systems Using OPF

 \section{Validating DPLib Test Systems Using OPF}

-To ensure that the generated multi-region test cases are electrically coherent and suitable for distributed power system studies, it is essential to validate them through power system analysis.
-Although the DPLib partitioning toolkit generates distributed variants of MATPOWER test systems applicable to a wide range of power system studies, including control, state estimation, or stability analysis, this section evaluates these test systems for distributed OPF applications.
-OPF has been selected as a representative benchmarking problem because of its maturity, availability of centralized references, and compatibility with distributed solvers due to over a decade of research in this area.
-We have developed general ADMM-based solvers for DC and AC OPF problems that operate directly on the test cases produced by the DPLib partitioning toolkit.
-These solvers are designed to validate the feasibility, consistency, and convergence of partitioned datasets, demonstrating the suitability of these test systems.
-Nevertheless, users may use alternative solvers or utilize these provided tools to verify and explore their own partitioned datasets.
+To ensure that the generated multi-region test cases are suitable for distributed power system studies, they must be validated through power system analysis.
+Although the DPLib partitioning toolkit generates distributed variants of MATPOWER test systems applicable to a wide range of power system studies, including multi-region unit commitment, transmission expansion planning, generation expansion planning, voltage stability analysis, control, state estimation, and security assessment, this section evaluates these test systems for distributed OPF applications only.
+OPF has been selected as a representative benchmarking problem due to its maturity, availability of centralized references, and compatibility with distributed solvers, supported by over a decade of research in this area.
+We have developed ADMM-based DC and AC OPF validation solvers that operate directly on the test cases produced by the DPLib partitioning toolkit.
+These solvers are designed to validate the feasibility and consistency of the partitioned datasets and to demonstrate that the generated regional files can support complete distributed OPF workflows.
+Nevertheless, users may use alternative solvers or utilize the provided tools to verify and explore their own partitioned datasets.